10 Best Utility Knife Blades of 2023 – Top Picks & Reviews

 10. BAZIC Utility Knife Replacement Blade

 For the number of blades you get, the BAZIC Utility Knife Replacement Blades are priced rather reasonably.
-In total, you’ll get 240 blades, but you won’t get a dispenser for them.
-Instead, they come in packs of ten that are just housed in a cardboard and plastic wrapping.
-Careful with your fingers!
+You’ll get 240 blades, but you won’t get a dispenser.
+Instead, they come in packs of ten just housed in cardboard and plastic wrapping.
+Be careful with your fingers!

 At first, these blades seemed fine.
 They fit in our knives, and they cut various materials just like other blades.
 But we started breaking blades pretty quickly.
 These tend to snap off with less pressure than other blades.
 We were quite surprised when one of these blades slipped out of the knife it was in.
 This is a strange occurrence that we’ve never encountered before, but it’s likely because of how thin the blades are.
 They’re noticeably thinner than other blades we tested, which is probably why they break so easily.

 Blades are blades, right?
-Well, that’s what we thought before we started testing out so many different blades for this list.
+Well, that’s what we thought before we started testing so many blades for this list.
 After using and abusing utility blades from a wide range of manufacturers, we realized that there are some blatant differences between models.

-In reality, pretty much any of these blades will work for most standard jobs you’d need a utility knife for.
-But that doesn’t mean they all perform the same.
-Some last longer than others.
-Certain blades snap easily.
+In reality, any of these blades will work for most standard jobs you’d need a utility knife for.
+However, that doesn’t mean they all perform the same.
+Some last longer than others and a few brands snap easily.
 There are even blades that didn’t fit our knives right!

 To help you avoid any of these issues, we’ve written this short buyer’s guide that should help you determine the differences between blades and assist you in figuring out which blades are the best fit for you.

 What Are You Cutting?

-The first, and likely most important question to ask yourself when finding the best utility knife blade is what are you going to cut with these blades?
-Utility knives are multi-purpose instruments and these blades can cut just about anything.
+The first and likely most important question to ask yourself when finding the best utility knife blade is, what will you cut with these blades?
+Utility knives are multi-purpose instruments, and the blades can cut just about anything.
 But that doesn’t mean all blades cut all materials the same.